ivanhrndz/SIOP2017/README.md

 ## Citation:

 Please cite as: Hernandez, I (2017).
 (April, 2017).
-Automated data collection: An introduction to web ccraping with Python.
+Automated data collection: An introduction to web scraping with Python.
 Master Tutorial presented at the 32nd Annual Society for Industrial and Organizational Psychology Annual Conference, Orlando, FL